 Singing is a part of every school day.
 Starting with simple melodies in the early grades, the children progress to learning rounds and songs with two or more parts.
 The main lesson teacher leads this daily activity and also introduces the children to the pentatonic flute beginning in the first grade.
 Music notation is brought in the middle grades.
-And beginning in the fifth grade students choose an instrument to play in the Orchestra and join in the Choir.
+And beginning in the fifth grade students are taught to play the violin and sing in the Choir through 8th grade.

 Through the generosity of a community member, we were given a grant to build a school garden.
 It sits off to the side of our first and second grade yard and is seen from Rawhide Road.
 It is cared for by our gardener and our students.
-It’s bounty is shared between Nursery and Kindergarten classes for soup making.
+It’s bounty is shared in our early childhood classes for soup making.
 Kindergartners will often spend time in the garden exploring.
 All of the grades work in the garden at least once a week.
 Weeding, creating beds, planting seeds and taking care of the worms, compost and bees are all chores done by our students.
-Every other Friday afternoon, the 7th and 8th graders help sell the produce they harvested.
+Every other Wednesday afternoon, the 6th graders help sell the produce they harvested.